List of The Grand Tour episodes: Series overview

-Episodes
+Original Series Episodes

 Series 1 (2016–2017)

 For the first series, with the exception of the two-part Namibia special, each episode featured studio segments filmed in a makeshift tent hosted across various foreign locales.
 Of these, two sites were each used for two separate but consecutive episodes.
 Although the series featured celebrities, most appeared in a minor capacity while others were mentioned or involved a look-alike – these appearances mainly were for a running gag involving them heading to meet the presenters in their tent for an interview, only to "die" in a freak accident.